 Purdue Global is accredited by the Higher Learning Commission (HLCommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.

 We offer flexible programs designed to support those who balance career, duty, family, and their studies.

 †Purdue Global does not guarantee the transferability of credit from any of these sources.
 See the University Catalog for the Prior Learning Assessment policy.
 Credit awards have service-level requirements.
-Exact transfer amount may vary depending on completed military courses and occupations as listed on your official Joint Service Transcript(s).
+Exact transfer amount may vary depending on completed military courses and occupations as listed on your CCAF and official Joint Service Transcript(s).
 Applicable state-specific program requirements, as listed in the University Catalog, may reduce the available transfer credits.
 All credits must be validated on official transcript(s) to be eligible for transfer.

 §Purdue Global cannot guarantee employment or career advancement.